Toucaan/toucaan.docs/docs/processor.md

 ---

 # Preprocessor (SASS)
 Toucaan uses [sass-lang](https://sass-lang.com/) preprocessor (default) to process _user written_ styles.

 ### Webpack
-Displayed below is sample `webpack` config for a typical `node/express` app.
+Displayed below a [sample webpack config](https://github.com/Toucaan/toucaan/blob/master/webpack.config.js.sample) from a typical `node/express` app.

-Observe the separation of stylesheets (or modules) for the desktop, tablet, mobile, smartwatch, electric vehicles, and other _classes_ of devices on the web.
-Toucaan treats each _class_ of a device as a separate medium, thus allowing the designer to incorporate as much _intrinsicality of the medium_ (like physical size, viewable distance, pointer-driven or not) as possible, according to [Principles of Intrinsic Design](./core-concepts/space.md).
+Observe the separation of stylesheets (or modules) for the desktop, tablet, mobile, smartwatch, electric vehicles, and other _classes_ of devices that are on the web today.
+Toucaan treats each type of device as a separate class of medium, thus allowing the designer to incorporate as much _intrinsicality_ (like physical size, viewable distance, pointer fine or coarse etc.) into their design as possible.

 ```js title="webpack.config.js"
 const path = require('path')